redpanda-data/observability/README.md

 ### Running A Sample Workload

-To generate a workload in RedPanda we can use the following commands.
+To generate a workload in Redpanda we can use the following commands.
 We have provided one version that uses `rpk` installed locally on your machine, and one where you use `rpk` running inside on of the docker containers.

 You can install `rpk` locally on a Mac using the [instructions here](https://docs.redpanda.com/docs/quickstart/quick-start-macos/#installing-rpk).